 If the file is on a remote server, the server must set Cross-Origin Resource Sharing (CORS) headers to allow access.
-Otherwise, you can prepend a CORS proxy to the URL.
-Note however that using third-party CORS proxies has security implications, particularly since we are not able to check the file integrity, unlike with installs from PyPI.
+If the server doesn't set CORS headers, you can use a CORS proxy.
+Note that using third-party CORS proxies has security implications, particularly since we are not able to check the file integrity, unlike with installs from PyPI.
+See this stack overflow answer for more information about CORS.